DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 ### **Origin Server Protection**

 Generally, it's recommended to properly secure and manage your origin servers.

+> When migrating to Cloudflare, it's highly recommended to rotate Origin Server IPs and [proxy](https://developers.cloudflare.com/dns/manage-dns-records/reference/proxied-dns-records/) all DNS records.

 There's a variety of different ways and options explained on the Developer Documentation to [protect your origin server](https://developers.cloudflare.com/fundamentals/basic-tasks/protect-your-origin-server/), as well as [prepare for surges or spikes in web traffic](https://developers.cloudflare.com/fundamentals/basic-tasks/preparing-for-surges-or-spikes-in-web-traffic/) for seasonal events, such as during holidays.